 WorkFront perfectly matches resources with requirements, resulting in higher productivity, faster timelines, and better project outcomes.
 Use Workfront to tap the right talent for each task, to automate tedious processes, and to streamline workflow.
 Optimize profit margins by ramping up efficiencies throughout the project’s lifecycle.

 - It has time-saving automation.

 - Increases team’s workload capacity.

 - Integrations with Google Drive, Microsoft Outlook, Adobe Creative Cloud and other systems.

 - Favors large cross-sectional teams over garage-scale startups.

-Best For: Digital marketing companies, design studios, ad agencies and other

-	organizations that manage multiple projects and require robust inter-team
+Best For: Digital marketing companies, design studios, ad agencies and other organizations that manage multiple projects and require robust inter-team collaborations

-	collaborations

-	Cost: Starts at $200 per month for up to 5 users
+Cost: Starts at $120 per month fo 5 users

-	A full-featured project management tool, Workzone provides complete

-	visibility into projects, and how these relate to individuals, teams,

-	clients and other stakeholders.
-Streamline workflows, optimize talent,

-	deliver excellence, and make customers happy.
+A full-featured project management tool, Workzone provides complete visibility into projects, and how these relate to individuals, teams, clients and other stakeholders.
+Streamline workflows, optimize talent, deliver excellence, and make customers happy.